bemer/containers-on-aws-workshop/README.md

 ## 2) If you are using a Windows machine

-We strongly recommend you spinning up an EC2 instance running Amazon Linux or a Cloud9 instance.
+We strongly recommend you spinning up a Cloud9 enviroment.
+Optionally, you can spin up an EC2 instance with Amazon Linux.

 If you choose Cloud9, all you have to do is jump to [01-SetupEnvironment](https://github.com/bemer/containers-on-aws-workshop/tree/master/01-SetupEnvironment).